nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2022-07-08-example-of-using-interface-class.md

 * The **interface** in Systemverilog is a group of signals, or methods, and is used for connecting the signals between the blocks (hardware module and software obj).
-* The **Interface class** in the other hand, is a very common term in Object Oriented Programming.
+* The **interface class** in the other hand, is a very common term in Object Oriented Programming.
 It is used to define a set of methods that are used for a specific purpose.
-When a class implements an interface class, that class must construct all the methods required by that interface.
+Think of it as a template, when a class implements an interface class, that class must follow this template and construct all the methods required by this interface class.

-To understand the interface class concept, please look at an example below, where interface is not used at first and how it helps the issue when coming into use with a later implementation.
+To understand the interface class concept, let's look at an example below, where interface class is not used at first and how it helps the issue when coming into use with a later implementation.

 ---